9623Y/9623Y-Spin-Up-Notebook/README.md

 We began widening the intake to give the disc more space.
 The original intake was just wide enough for the disc but we are concerned about it hitting the sides and getting caught.

 ### **End Game Mech**
+Tested four pairs of 1'' standoffs with three rubber bands on each pair of standoffs.
+Attempted to utalize the dual action pistons, however the piston was not able to overcome the tension of which the rubber bands were applying on the threaded piston shaft.
+Will attempt to use only 2 rubber bands per pair next meeting, therefore reducing the force required to overcome the bands. the force required is now 33% less than the required force prevous.